pyinvoke/invoke/sites/docs/concepts/configuration.rst

 ============

-Invoke offers a fully fleshed out configuration mechanism (largely driven by a vendored install of the `etcaetera <http://etcaetera.readthedocs.org>`_ library) allowing you to configure both its core behavior (and that of your tasks) via a hierarchy of configuration files, environment variables, :doc:`task namespaces </concepts/namespaces>` and CLI flags.
+Invoke offers a fully fleshed out configuration mechanism (largely driven by a vendored install of the etcaetera_ library) allowing you to configure both its core behavior (and that of your tasks) via a hierarchy of configuration files, environment variables, :doc:`task namespaces </concepts/namespaces>` and CLI flags.

 The end result of configuration seeking, loading, parsing & merging, is an `etcaetera.Config
 <http://etcaetera.readthedocs.org/en/latest/howto.html#config-object>`_ object,
 which behaves like a set of nested dictionaries.
-Invoke then references this object when it runs (determining the default behavior of functions like `.run`) and exposes it to users' tasks as an attribute on :doc:`contexts
+Invoke then references this object when it runs (determining the default behavior of functions like `~.runner.run`) and exposes it to users' tasks as an attribute on :doc:`contexts </concepts/context>`.
-</concepts/contexts>`.

 The configuration hierarchy